snt-arg/iMarker_detector_standalone/README.md

 _Markers_

-- `leftHanded`: if the marker is left-handed or right-handed
+- `subtractRL`: if the marker is left-handed or right-handed

 _Pre-processing_